"Enter the Gungeon" Character Guide

 How to Play the Hunter

 The Hunter is a nice all-around character with little weakness.
-Her starting pistol is one of my favorites.
-It is very good on early floors.
+Her pistol is one of my favorite starter guns.
+The gun is very good to use during the early game levels.

 The dog will bark at chests that are mimics.
 Mimics can catch new players off-guard.
 So always knowing when a chest is a Mimic helps a lot.
 But the dog won't bark at pedestal or wall mimics though.